Browse by Medical Category

 We have long been interested in cell fate decisions in B cell development and in the development of self-renewing B cell subsets.
 The roles of DNMT3a in B-1a B cell self-renewal and of specific methylation events in chronic lymphocytic leukemia are being investigated.

-We have deﬁned a novel locus on murine chromosome 11 that regulates the strength of the immune response and the generation of CD8+ and CD4+ T cell memory.
+We have identified Dock2 as a regulator of the strength of the immune response and the generation of CD8+ and CD4+ T cell memory.
 This gene also contributes the strength of the germinal center response.
 The inactivation of this gene leads to the clearance of intracellular pathogens and may enhance anti-tumor immunity.
-The identiﬁcation and characterization of this gene using genetic approaches is currently in progress.

 View a list of publications by researchers at the Pillai Laboratory